powerexploit/Ashwatthama/README.md

 3. Download and install 'ripgrep' from [GitHub Releases](https://github.com/BurntSushi/ripgrep/releases)

 ## Usage
-1. Aswathama supports to detect technology and version for a single URL:
+1. Ashwatthama supports to detect technology and version for a single URL:
 ```
 python src/cli.py --url https://example.com
 ```

-2. Aswathama supports to detect technologies and versions for multiple URLs provided in a file:
+2. Ashwatthama supports to detect technologies and versions for multiple URLs provided in a file:
 ```
 python src/cli.py --url-list example.txt
 ```

 ## Custom Signatures
-One of the powerful features of Aswathama is its ability to be extended through custom signatures.
+One of the powerful features of Ashwatthama is its ability to be extended through custom signatures.
 Researchers can add their own signatures to detect new technologies or refine existing detections.

 ### Signature Template Format
 A signature is defined as a JSON object that contains the rules for detecting a specific technology and its version.
 Here's a quick guide to the format: